Wolf Parade: 2020–2024: Thin Mind and Bakara's return

 Wolf Parade released their fifth studio album, Thin Mind, on January 24, 2020.
+The album was their first to be released as a three-piece.

 In April 2022, the band announced a series of shows where they would perform Apologies to the Queen Mary in its entirety.
-The band also confirmed that Bakara would return for the tour, marking his first shows with Wolf Parade in 14 years.
+The band also confirmed that Bakara would return for the tour, marking his first shows with Wolf Parade in fourteen years.
+Bakara departed from the band again following the tour's completion.